Analyzing the Guide details dashboard

 Average duration of time spent by employees interacting with the step.

-Refer to the Interpreting user engagement rates section on this page.
+Interpreting user engagement rates

 When analyzing user engagement rates, consider: